Frequently Asked Questions

 How do I read e-books listed in the Library’s catalog?

 The Library has access to thousands of e-books through the Proquest Ebook Central service.
-To read these titles, researchers must be registered.
+To read these titles, researchers must be registered to use the Library.
 To learn about registration, see Visit.

-A researcher can access Proquest Ebook Central e-books onsite and remotely by creating and/or signing in to his or her Proquest Ebook Central account when viewing the log in webpage after typing in the Institution Name "Frick Art Reference Library."
-A researcher can only create a Proquest Ebook Central account while onsite at the Library.
+A researcher can access Proquest Ebook Central e-books onsite and remotely by creating and/or signing in to their Proquest Ebook Central account when viewing the log in webpage.
 There is a browsing period (5 minutes) for each title after which you must check out the book.
 Please be aware that not all items are available for check out.

 Note that there are many e-books, in addition to those offered through Proquest Ebook Central, in the Library's catalog that are freely available both onsite and remotely, and do not require a researcher to register with the Library.